tobami/codespeed/README.md

 # Installation

-You will need Python 2.6 or 2.7.
+You will need Python 2.7.

 To install dependencies and the codespeed Django app: